anupamguptacal/Simple-DB/README.md

 ## 3\.
 Logistics

-You must submit your code (see below) as well as a short (2 pages, maximum) writeup describing your approach.
+You must submit your code (see below) as well as a short (2 pages, approximately) writeup describing your approach.
 This writeup should:

 * In your own words, describe what this lab was about: Describe the various components that you implemented and how they work.
 This part needs to